Carrying red wreath, Liverpool players join family for Diego Jota's funeral

 In an emotional homily addressed to Jota's parents, his wife and their three young children, Linda said "solidarity in love is always stronger than death".

+"Jota will always be in our hearts.
+He will always be present at every breakfast, lunch, dinner, at all our national team get-togethers, at our PlayStation games, at our card games," Silva told Portuguese broadcaster TVI.

-Jota's death at the age of 28 sent shock waves through the world of soccer and beyond, with messages of condolences pouring in from national leaders as well as across the sport.
+Jota's death at the age of 28 sent shock waves through the world of football and beyond, with messages of condolences pouring in from national leaders as well as across the sport.

+Fans continued to lay flowers and other tributes to the striker on Saturday outside Liverpool's Anfield stadium.